wgobrien/am-research/report/report_phases.md

   - can use ML techniques to discover defects as they unfold live

 ### AM Production

 - Manufacturing Planning
   - how do you optimize print times to maximize output and costs
 - Quality control
 - Data security

+## Development Notes
+- Outlier Data
+  - Our goal is not to be able to predict the porosity at extreme values, our goal is to optimize build parameters such that we make a high performing part
+  - Why should we look at edge data that deteriorates the performance of the model when we could be achieving higher accuracy with parameter settings we actually care about?
+  - Therefore, when the data tells us that the porosity at certain parameters is extremely high, we can eliminate that data because we are seeking optimal parameters
+    - It should be okay to have the caveat that the model will deteriorate on edge parameters since we will very rarely be wanting to build parts with low performance